 FAMM remains engaged in Maryland and recently helped move the Justice Reinvestment Act, a bill that eliminates the crack and powder cocaine disparity as well as eliminate mandatory minimum sentences for low-level offenders.
 The bill was signed into law by Governor Hogan on May 19, 2016.
 Learn more about what the Justice Reinvestment Act does by clicking here.

 While in Maryland for the bill signing, FAMM sat down with Senator Michael Hough (R) and Delegate Erek Barron (D) to discuss the need for sentencing reform.
 Despite their partisan differences, the Justice Reinvestment Act has brought two parties together to better our criminal justice system.

-Check out this recent poll that showed an overwhelming 70% of Maryland residents support repealing mandatory minimum sentences for nonviolent drug offenses.
+Check out this poll that showed an overwhelming 70% of Maryland residents support repealing mandatory minimum sentences for nonviolent drug offenses.